 White skin is also more susceptible to phototoxic and photoallergic reactions following UV exposure.
 These reactions can manifest as redness, itching, or even rashes.

-Repeated exposure to UV rays can also lead to immunosuppression , which is considered a risk factor for cancer and can cause viruses to reactivate.
+Repeated exposure to UV rays can also lead to immunosuppression , which is considered a risk factor for cancer and can cause virus reactivation.

-It is therefore crucial for people with white skin to limit their exposure to UV rays and use adequate sun protection to minimise these risks.
+It is therefore crucial for people with white skin to limit their exposure to UV rays and use adequate sun protection to minimize these risks.

 The tanning booth: a source of artificial UV rays

 Using tanning booths is not without risk.
-In these booths, the skin is exposed to artificial UV rays that can have harmful consequences on the health of the skin.
+In these booths, the skin is exposed to artificial UV rays, which can have harmful effects on skin health.
 Indeed, exposure to artificial UV rays can cause cellular damage that accelerates skin aging and increases the risk of developing skin cancer.

 - Premature skin aging : Artificial UV rays can cause skin damage, wrinkles and sagging skin.